hackall360/hackall360.github.io/README.md

 ## Fetching project metadata

+Project metadata now refreshes automatically when you run `astro dev` or `astro build`.
+The integration honors the same environment variables shown above and skips work when the cached JSON file is still fresh.
+Set `GITHUB_PROJECTS_AUTO_SYNC=false` if you prefer to opt out of the automated step.

-Use the `fetch-projects` script to synchronize local project data with GitHub:
+Use the `fetch-projects` script to manually synchronize local project data with GitHub:

 ```bash
 npm install